josevictor1/GitHubFollowersApp/README.md

 ## Description 🗒

-The GitHubFollowersApp is a protifolio based on the [GitHub API](https://docs.github.com/en/rest/reference/users).
+The GitHubFollowersApp is a portfolio based on the [GitHub API](https://docs.github.com/en/rest/reference/users).

 ## Architecture 📐

-The architecture was based on [MVC(Model-View-Controller)](https://developer.apple.com/library/archive/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html) that provides an separation of concerns between the existant layers.
-This particular implamentation adds more elments on the **Controller** layer, creating an aditional element **LogicController**, that is risponsible to control all the business logic and the comunication with the **Model** layer.
+The architecture was based on [MVC(Model-View-Controller)](https://developer.apple.com/library/archive/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html) that provides a separation of concerns between the existing layers.
+This particular implementation adds more elements on the **Controller** layer, creating an additional element **LogicController**, that is responsible to control all the business logic and the communication with the **Model** layer.

-To manage the routing a **Coordinator** was added to each module where every scene access the corrdinator to navigate in the flow.
-This way the navigation logic was moved from **ViewController** to the **Coodinator**.
+To manage the routing a **Coordinator** was added to each module where every scene accessed the coordinator to navigate in the flow.
+This way the navigation logic was moved from **ViewController** to the **Coordinator**.

-This all this changes resulted in a more consie **ViewController** implementation, reducing it's responsibility on control the controller and format data to implementation.
+These changes resulted in a more concise **ViewController** implementation, reducing its responsibility to control the controller and format data to implementation.

 The image bellow ilustrates tbe implementation: